-Between the three models, we favor the Greenworks’ impressive 13.0-amp motor and plastic auger combination which is able to eat an impressive 850 pounds of snow every minute.
-It’s discharge distance is the shortest of all the units in this article, but 20 feet away from the unit is still amazing, especially when considering that it’s a corded-electric single-stage snow-throwing device.
+Of the three models, we favor the Greenworks’ impressive 13.0-amp motor and plastic auger combination which can eat an impressive 850 pounds of snow every minute.
+Its discharge distance is the shortest of all the units in this article, but 20 feet away from the unit is still amazing, especially when considering that it’s a corded-electric single-stage snow-throwing device.

 The size of the intake determines how much snow the snow blower can take in.
 Typically, having a smaller-than-needed intake means longer work hours out in the cold weather.
 The Toro has a clearance of 18 inches wide and up to 12 inches deep.

 Snow Joe Ultra SJ623E

 The Snow Joe has a clearance of 18 inches wide and up to 10 inches deep.
 A decrease in height of 2 inches is – for the most part – immaterial, especially if you live in cities where snowfall doesn’t reach 12 inches daily.
 However, for cities with rougher winters, the height of this unit’s intake may force you to do repeated passes to thoroughly clean your pathways of snow.

 The Greenworks is the smallest of the three units in this article.
 It has a clearance of 16 inches wide by up to 6 inches deep.
 This device is definitely for light-duty snow-throwing jobs in cities with less than a foot of snow.